Add a Maven dependency

 Check conflicts and duplicates

 In the diagram window, click icon.

 The red arrow points to dependencies that contain duplicates or errors.
-IntelliJ IDEA also displays dependencies' versions to help you resolve the conflicts.
+Aqua also displays dependencies' versions to help you resolve the conflicts.
 Double-click the dependency to open its POM.

 Show path from the selection to the root

-You can select dependencies and see how they are included into the project.
+You can select dependencies and see how they are included in the project.

 In the diagram window, select a dependency for which you want to see a connection to a project.
 If you want to select several dependencies at once, hold down Shift and make the selection.